guccialex/yew/examples/async_reqwest/README.md

 ## Concepts

-How to run async functions using ctx.link().send_future Fetching requests with the Reqwest library on yew
+Run async functions using ctx.link().send_future Fetching requests with the Reqwest library on yew
-An example of the simplest way to make requests with yew Setting the body of the document to the HTML using gloo_utils
+An example of the simplest way to make requests with yew Rendering HTML using gloo_utils

 ## Improvements